 HSPF stands for the Heating Seasonal Performance Factor and works to measure the heating productivity of heat pumps.
 It is the SEER rating for winter as it only determines your unit’s heating productivity.
 Again, the higher the number, the greater energy efficient the heat pump.

-Farnell Mechanical, Inc. in Opelika presents equipment with the greatest energy efficiency ratings.
+Farnell Mechanical, Inc. in Auburn and Opelika presents equipment with the greatest energy efficiency ratings.
 If you are unsure what the energy ratings are of the heating and cooling in your home we would be happy to help you become better informed to keep your home content, while saving money.
 Give us a call at 334-524-2458 to set up an appointment with us.